PEZ/backseat-driver/ideas.md

 * Give it access to Joyride?
 * Support creating new threads
 * Save logs of all conversations somewhere
+* Add user config file, with e.g.
+  * User info
+  * User instructions
+  * Annotated links from the user

+* Quick note-taking
+  * Add notes to user context?

+## Joyride

+Joyride could support this script better with:

+* API for getting global Joyride config path
+* API for getting workspace Joyride path
+* Bug with not newline added for `println`

+## Calva

+Calva could support this script better with:

+* REPL utilities API, source, doc, signatures, more?

 ## Backseat Driver suggests: